dwagenk/blog.dwagenk.com/_posts/2020-04-30-nix-printing.md

 ## The Device

-I've bought a scanner/printer combo device (_Canon PIXMA TR4551_) with USB and WIFI connectivity about one and a half years ago.
+I've bought a scanner/printer combo device (_Canon PIXMA TR4551_) with USB and Wi-Fi connectivity about one and a half years ago.
 It worked OK with my previous _Arch_ _Linux_ setup but needed proprietary software and drivers provided by the vendor.